 We can support you in:

-• Clearly articulating the purpose, values and goals related to your initiative;
+• Clearly articulating the purpose, values and goals of your initiative and your ‘Theory of Change’;

 • Engaging the broader community in meaningful dialogue;

-• Developing clarity around who is responsible for what and sharing responsibility effectively;
+• Developing clarity around who is responsible for what and sharing responsibility effectively as a team;

 • Organizing and planning together;